nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### View yearly report: `show_graph`

-This shows the monthly breakdown of the finances in a Yearly Report which also includes current month spending and earnings.
+This shows the monthly breakdown of the finances in a Yearly Report which also includes current month spending and earnings and your overall account balance regardless of year.
 We recommend using this function after your daily logging of expenses for a one-stop check-in on the state of your finances!